influxdata/telegraf/docs/FAQ.md

 [Metric Filtering]: https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#metric-filtering

-## Could not find a usable config.yml, you may have revoked the CircleCI OAuth app.
+## Could not find a usable config.yml, you may have revoked the CircleCI OAuth app

 This is an error from CircleCI during test runs.